Tricked-dev/argoninstaller/README.md

 ---

+## ⚠️⚠️ THIS PROJECT IS STILL IN EARLY DEVELOPMENT AND NEEDS A NEW NAME SUBMISSIONS CAN BE MADE IN THE [DISCORD](https://discord.gg/wU9kyjdJup) OR AS A ISSUE ⚠️⚠️

 A beautiful mod installer for minecraft supporting custom repositories and more.

 TMod Installer is a cross platform mod installer and updater you can use it with your own repo's or the standard provided [repos](https://github.com/Tricked-dev/tmodinstallerrepo).